 The Moodle module (or checkpoint) quizzes each consists of two to three conceptional questions.
-We recommend that you take the quiz only after you have spent some time thinking over the material in the module.
-Since these are conceptual questions, precision is important so be sure to read the lecture notes and the questions carefully.
-Note that you only have one attempt for each quiz.
+You only have one attempt for each quiz.
+Be sure to spend some time thinking over the material in the module before attempting the quiz.
+Since these are conceptual questions, precision is important so read the lecture notes and the questions carefully.